jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

 * ``last_name``
 * ``year_of_birth``

 I want to give those values once, and get a representation for a person.
-I can do that with a :ref:`class<everything is an object>`.
+I can do that with an :ref:`object<everything is an object>`.

 I think of :ref:`objects<everything is an object>` as :ref:`attributes (variables)<what is a object attribute?>` and :ref:`methods (functions) <what is a method?>` that belong together (a classification).